bitcraze/hardware/src/products/250mah-battery/datasheet/index.md

 ## Introduction

-The Crazyflie spare battery is the same as the battery that ships with the Crazyflie.
+The Crazyflie<sup>TM</sup> 250mAh LiPo battery is the same as the battery that ships with the Crazyflie.
 It's designed to fit between the expansion connectors and is optimized for the Crazyflie.

 ## Features